Skip to content

 allow { input.session.member }

-# Assign RBAC roles using role IDs
+# Assign RBAC roles using role slugs

-roles["development"]["developer-role-id"] {
+roles["space-id"]["developer-role-slug"] {

 input.session.teams[_] == "Frontend"